How to Find an Internship

-Start with GoldPASS powered by Handshake, the University of Minnesota’s free job and internship search database.
-You’ll find thousands of possibilities in GoldPASS, which is available only to UMN students and alumni.
+Start with Handshake, the University of Minnesota’s free job and internship search database.
+You’ll find thousands of possibilities in Handshake which is available only to UMN students and alumni.

 - Click on the “Jobs” tab at the top of the page.